carnesen-archive/bitcoin-config/readme.md

 The format of that "href" string is `http://<username>:<password>@<hostname>:<port>/` as defined by the [WHATWG URL](https://nodejs.org/api/url.html#url_the_whatwg_url_api) standard.
 In Node.js >=8, you can parse it as `new require('url').URL(href)`.
 In Node.js >=10, `URL` is defined globally and it's as easy as `new URL(href)`.

-The source code for this project is TypeScript with detailed as-specific-as-possible typings, and you'll get the most benefit from consuming it from TypeScript.
-The npm-published code however is ES2017 JavaScript with CommonJS modules (i.e. `require`'s not `import`s) suitable use with Node.js >=8.
-These examples would be almost the same in "vanilla" Node.js JavaScript, just replace `import ... from` replaced by `const ... = require`.
+This project is written in TypeScript with as-specific-as-possible typings, and you'll get the most benefit from consuming it from TypeScript.
+The npm-published code however is ES2017 JavaScript with CommonJS modules suitable use with Node.js >=8.
+These examples would be almost the same in "vanilla" Node.js, just replace `import ... from` with `const ... = require`.

 ## Named exports